retro16/acsi2stm/README.md

  * The UltraSatan project for their documentation.
  * Sr Antonio, Edu Arana, Frederick321, Ulises74, Maciej G., Olivier Gossuin and Marcel Prisi for their very detailed feedback that helped me a lot for fine tuning the DRQ/ACK signals and other various aspects of the projects.

-The Sd2 files of this project have been copied from the Arduino SD library, also released under GPL v3.
-This has been done to disable sector 0 protection.